lpar/gohash/README.md

 ## Description

 This is a simple command line checksum program.
+It will hash the files or directories given as arguments, including recursively descending any directories so you don't need to use `find`.

 It supports the following algorithms:

  * crc32 (IEEE CRC-32)
  * md5 (RFC 1321)